-In the months that followed, I was shocked to learn how many others shared this experience, also scarred by loved ones’ needless suffering.
-I collected these testimonies into a book called The Damage Done.
+In the years that followed, I was shocked to learn how many others shared this experience, also scarred by a loved one's needless suffering.
+I collected many of these testimonies into a book called The Damage Done.
 The pages were filled with the distress, confusion and sorrow that ‘bad deaths’ leave in their wake.
 It was a damning account of dying in Australia.

-I was tormented by a thought: Why are good people being forced to die bad deaths?
+Hearing them I couldn't let go of a thought: Why are good people being forced to die bad deaths?

 It was a question that led me to found this charity, Go Gentle Australia.
 We have played a pivotal role in passing voluntary assisted dying laws across Australia to allow people who are at the end of life and suffering intolerably to seek medical assistance to end that suffering.

 The laws are about choice, compassion and returning control to people who have had so much taken away by their illness.

 Despite overwhelming public support for these laws, persuading our politicians to support them has been a Herculean effort.
 When we first tried in South Australia’s parliament in 2016, we were defeated.
 Victoria, the first state to pass a law in 2017, was a bruising fight.
 WA followed in 2019.
 It wasn't until 2021 that other Australian states finally embraced end-of-life choice, with three passing laws; Tasmania, South Australia and Queensland.
 New South Wales did the same in 2022.
 Only the ACT and Northern Territory are yet to pass laws but that too could soon change.

 A revolution in end-of-life care, and an evolution in compassion